smith-utxo/professional-readme-generator/README.md

   ## Installation:
-  1-Install Node 2-Install Inquirer
+  1-Install Node 2-InstallPro Inquirer

   ## Usage:
-  This Application should be used when generating a new readme file for a github repository.
+  This Application should be used when generating a new readme file for a github repository .

   ## Contributors:
   Adam Smith

   ## Tests:
-  node index
+  To test application: node index

   ## Questions:
   ### UserName: